4poc/rccvm/README.md

 ## Example Task Request

-If the config option `bypass_task_queue` is true the vm is directly exposed, requests are directly submitted to the vm without any queueing.
+If the config option `bypass_task_queue` is true the vm is directly exposed, requests are directly submitted to the vm without any queuing.

 ```
 curl -s -d '{